RalphTro/GS1DigitalLinkURIVerifierForEPCIS/README.md

  * checks if GS1 DL URIs only comprise the primary identifier at the lowest, i.e. most precise level so that they correspond to the EPC URI/EPC Class URI schemes as defined in the EPC Tag Data Standard
  * accepts any user domain/sub-domain (i.e. not just canonical GS1 DL URIs)
  * checks that if a GS1 DL URI includes a GTIN, the latter is represented in its 14-digit format so that it is consistent with the definition of GS1 Application Identifier '01'
-* Input: list of Digital Link URIs (as they are intended to populate the epcList/quantityList)
+* Input: list of Digital Link URIs (e.g. as they are intended to populate the epcList/quantityList)
-* Output: dictionary (JSON object) which contains, for all entries of the input list, key-value pairs with the contained GS1 DL URIs and a corresponding Boolean value - either 'True' (if conformant) or 'false' (if not)
+* Output: dictionary (JSON object) which contains, for all entries of the input list, key-value pairs with the contained GS1 DL URIs and corresponding Boolean values - either 'True' (if conformant) or 'false' (if not)
 * Supported instance-level keys/compound keys:
   * SSCC
   * GTIN + Serial (SGTIN)